Koala-Terbang/Koala-Terbang/README.md

       </td>
     </tr>
     <tr>
       <td valign="text-top">Lush Garner is a farming simulator game where the core mechanic allows player to buy seeds from shop then farm them.
 It shows the hardship of farming in these days and also how to farm.
+Contribution in making planting mechanics, movement, all planting minigame, and bug fixing.
+This game is made in 1 week.
       </td>
       <td valign="text-top">Apple Bucket is a casual game inspired by the classic Paper Toss that I enjoyed during my childhood.
 I developed it as part of a school project, focusing on recreating the fun and simplicity of the original while adding my own creative touch.
+This game is made in 2 Hours.
       </td>
     </tr>
     <tr>